-Initializes a managed object and inserts it into the specified managed object context.
+Initializes a managed object from an entity description and inserts it into the specified managed object context.

 - iOS 3.0+